awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

   Requests made to and tasks performed by a service, such as write and get requests to Amazon S3\.
 + **Availability Zone**

-  Distinct locations within a region that are insulated from failures in other Availability Zones\.
-They provide inexpensive, low\-latency network connectivity to other Availability Zones in the same region\.
+  Distinct locations within a region that are insulated from failures in other AZs\.
+They provide inexpensive, low\-latency network connectivity to other AZs in the same region\.
 + **Billing Entity**

   The organization that bills the customer for a service\.
 For AWS service charges, AWS is the billing entity\.
-For third party services sold through AWS Marketplace, AWS Marketplace is the billing entity\.
+For third\-party services sold through AWS Marketplace, AWS Marketplace is the billing entity\.
 + **Instance Type**

-  Type of RI that you specified when you launched an Amazon EC2 host, Amazon RDS instance class, Amazon Redshift node, or Amazon ElastiCache node\.
+  The type of RI that you specified when you launched an Amazon EC2 host, Amazon RDS instance class, Amazon Redshift node, or Amazon ElastiCache node\.
 The instance type determines the hardware of the computer used to host your instance\.
 + **Legal Entity**

   The provider of your AWS services\.
 For AWS service charges, AWS is the legal entity\.
 For AWS service charges in India, AISPL is the legal entity\.
 + **Linked Account**

-  Member accounts in an organization\.
+  The member accounts in an organization\.
 For more information, see [Consolidated Billing for Organizations](consolidated-billing.md)\.
 + **Platform**

-  The operating system that your RI runs on\.
-Platform is either **Linux** or **Windows**\.
+  The operating system that your RI runs on\. **Platform** is either **Linux** or **Windows**\.
 + **Purchase Option**

   The method you choose to pay for your Amazon EC2 instances, including Reserved Instances, Spot Instances, Scheduled Reserved Instances, and On\-Demand Instances\.
 + **Region**

-  Geographic areas where AWS hosts your resources\.
+  The geographic areas where AWS hosts your resources\.
 + **Service**

   AWS products\.
 To learn what's available, see [AWS Products and Services](https://aws.amazon.com/products/)\.
 You can use this dimension to filter costs by specific AWS Marketplace software, including your costs for AMIs, web services, and desktop apps\.
-See the [ What is AWS Marketplace? ](http://docs.aws.amazon.com/marketplace/latest/controlling-access/what-is-marketplace.html) guide for more information\.
+See the [ What is AWS Marketplace? ](https://docs.aws.amazon.com/marketplace/latest/controlling-access/what-is-marketplace.html) guide for more information\.
 **Note**
 The RI Utilization reports allow filtering by only one service at a time, and only for the following services:
 **Amazon EC2**, **Amazon Redshift**, **Amazon RDS**, **ElastiCache**